Walkleys Road Corridor FAQ

-We acknowledge that the site provides an attractive outlook for many local residents, but that the space isn’t highly usable as it has very limited facilities, equipment or infrastructure on it, reflecting its original purpose as a road reserve.
+We acknowledge that the site provides an attractive outlook for many local residents, however the Corridor has very limited facilities, equipment or infrastructure on it, reflecting its original purpose as a road reserve.

 What is a concept plan, and why are you doing one?

-A ‘concept plan’ is a drawn plan that roughly maps out what a development might look like on the site – it shows where allotment boundaries, roads and reserves / parks would fit.
-It might even show where houses or other types of development could be located.
-Our designers put together a concept plan based on understanding the features and constraints of the site.
+A ‘concept plan’ is a drawn plan that outlines what a development might look like – it shows allotment boundaries, roads and reserves / parks.
+It also shows where houses or other types of development will be located.
+It also takes into account the features and constraints of the site.

-A concept plan helps us to understand how we could develop the site so that we can get the community’s views on it.
-If Council decide to progress, it helps us to undertake more detailed planning on what the development would cost and benefits this would create for the existing local community and a future community.
-This might include connection to services, housing choice and high quality design of homes and public spaces (including parks).
+A concept plan illustrates how we might develop a site so that we can get the community’s views on it.
+It will help us to undertake more detailed planning on what the development will cost and the benefits it will create for the existing residents and future community.
+This might include connection to services, housing choice and high-quality design of homes and public spaces (including parks).

 I thought this was reserved for a future road – is this still happening?

 When Walkleys Road was first planned back in the late 1960s to early 70s, it was intended that this site would one day become an arterial road from Walkleys Road to Port Wakefield Road.
 Sufficient land was reserved for new road infrastructure.
 However, plans changed and a portion of the land fronting Bridge Road was developed as a retirement village (off of Bridge Road on Burri Street).
 This means that the unmade portion of the road between Montague Road and Bridge Road is no longer needed for road connection.